 Meatballs in chipotle sauce

 These meatballs are cooked via stovetop simmering in a deliciously hot and spicy chipotle sauce.
-They are great to pair with subs or your favorite pasta like spaghetti.

 For the meatballs: